wigging/cpp-programs/README.md

 # ⚙️ C++ Programs

 The C++ programming language is a grind.
 Nothing great to say about it.
 Anyway, this repository and accompanying website provide concise code examples that demonstrate various aspects of C++ programming.
+The website is available at https://gavinw.me/cpp-programs.

 ## Examples

 Example code is located in the `cpp-projects` and `cpp-scripts` directories.

-Some of the examples are discussed on the Notes page at [gavinw.me/notes](https://gavinw.me/notes).
+## Website

+The website is available at https://gavinw.me/cpp-programs.
+It is generated with the [genja tool](https://github.com/wigging/genja).
+The website is hosted with GitHub Pages from the `docs` folder.

 ## Contributing